 Brattleboro Walk-In Clinic (this site)

-The Brattleboro Walk-In Clinic provides free primary medical treatment to persons ages 18-64 in our community who do not have health insurance or who cannot afford their high deductible or co-insurance and also serves as a referral agency for dental treatment, along with providing information about other health-related community resources that are available.
+The Brattleboro Walk-In Clinic provides free primary medical treatment to persons ages 18-64 in our community who do not have health insurance or who cannot afford their high deductible or co-insurance, and also provides information about other health-related community resources that are available.

 Address: 191 Clark Ave, Brattleboro

 A walk-in center equipped to treat all urgent non-life-threatening medical needs.
 Most insurance plans are accepted, but coverage is not required.

 Address: 1154 Putney Road, Brattleboro (M-S 8:00 am – 8:00 pm)

 Domestic Violence Hotline

 Phone: 800-228-7395 (Vermont), 800-799-7233 (National 24-hour), 800-787-3224 (National, TTY, 24-hour)